JR63/3Digi-FrSky-TX-LUA-scripts/README.md

 Execute the script 3Digi_de.lua for the german version or execute the script 3Digi_en.lua for the english version.

-And here you can see the real thing:
+And here you can see the real thing (german version):

 <img src="https://github.com/JR63/3Digi-FrSky-TX-LUA-scripts/blob/master/Images/IMG_001.jpg">